How the hot water that fueled Hurricane Beryl foretells a scary storm season

 Atlantic waters have been unusually hot since March 2023 and record warm since April 2023.
 Klotzbach said a high pressure system that normally sets up cooling trade winds collapsed then and hasn't returned.

-Emanuel said the slowdown of Atlantic ocean currents, likely caused by climate change, may also be a factor in the warm water.
+Emanuel said the slowing of Atlantic ocean currents, likely caused by climate change, may also be a factor in the warm water.

 A brewing La Nina, which is a slight cooling of the Pacific that changes weather worldwide, also may be a factor.
 Experts say La Nina tends to depress high altitude crosswinds that decapitate hurricanes.